chromaui/chromatic-docs/permalinks.md

 ![Permalinks on the Manage screen](img/permalinks.png)

+### Visibility

+The visibility of your permalinks are based on your project's [visibility settings](collaborators#visibility).

+If you want to share your links with people that don't have Chromatic credentials, you'll need set your Storybook visibility to public.

 ### Build your own permalink

 Build your own permalinks to get more flexibility.
 For example, link to the `main` branch of Storybook in your external documentation site.
 Or link to a specific Storybook version (via commit) for [Composition](composition).